This post was last updated on March 14, 2021 by India

 Ingredients

-- 1/4 cup cassava flour Otto's Casava is my favorite
+- 1/4 cup cassava flour See note 2 below.

 - 2 teaspoons kosher salt